-Transplanting a tree is a complex process that cannot be carried out without the help of highly qualified specialists.
-You will learn when your trees need replanting, the main stages of this work, as well as how to care for the tree after replanting.
+Tree transplant is a complex process that cannot be carried out without the help of highly qualified specialists.
+In this article you will learn when your trees need replanting, main steps of this process , as well as how to care for the tree after replanting.

-Due to the intensive suburban construction, the method of landscaping with the transplanting of mature trees and shrubs is very popular.
-The prospect of creating a shady alley or grove in empty open space has always inspired private plot owners.
+Due to the intensive suburban development and construction, the method of landscaping with transplantation of mature trees and shrubs is very popular.
+The prospect of creating a shady alley or a grove in an empty open space without having to wait for decades until saplings grow into mature trees and create one has always inspired private plot owners.

-It also happens that the owners, when moving to a new location, want to keep several trees and move them to another location.
+Sometimes,the owners, when moving to a new location, want to keep several trees they had planted in their old house and move them to another location.